seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Kent! father! sisters!
 What, i' the storm? i' the night?
 Let pity not be believed!'
 There she shook
 The holy water from her heavenly eyes,
-And clamour moisten'd: then away she started
+And clamor moisten'd: then away she started
-To deal with grief alone.
+To deal with grief alone. /

 **KENT**
-It is the stars,
+/ It is the stars,
 The stars above us, govern our conditions;
-Was this before the king return'd?
+Was this before the king return'd? /

 **Gentleman**
-No, since.
+/ No, since.

 **KENT**
 Well, sir, the poor distressed Lear's i' the town;
 Who sometime, in his better tune, remembers
 What we are come about, and by no means
-Will yield to see his daughter.
+Will yield to see his daughter. /

 **Gentleman**
-Why, good sir?
+/ Why, good sir?

 **KENT**
 A sovereign shame so elbows him: his own unkindness,